by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

 The practitioner should use connective tissue massage in the area of the connective tissue zones.
 Connective tissue zones are formed in superficial and/or deep fascia.
-The symptoms of active connective tissue zones are: increased skin thickness, adhesion of skin to the superficial fascia, decreased mobility of the superficial muscle group in regard to the deep muscle group.
-Use CTM after the treatment of the cutaneous reflex zones at the end of Step 5.
+The symptoms of active connective tissue zones are increased skin thickness, skin adhesion to the superficial fascia, and decreased mobility of the superficial muscle group regarding the deep muscle group.
+Use CTM after treating the cutaneous reflex zones at the end of Step 5.

 Reflex Zones in the Skeletal Muscles